ritik6633/ritik6633/README.md

-- 👋 Hi, I’m @ritik6633
+👋 Hi, I'm Ritik (@ritik6633)
-- 👀 I’m interested in app development
+👀 I'm passionate about web development and building innovative solutions.
-- 🌱 I’m currently learning in collage with CSE branch
+🌱 Currently pursuing Computer Science Engineering (CSE), actively learning and growing every day.
-- 💞️ I’m looking to collaborate on project based on ML or DL
+💡 Looking to collaborate on Machine Learning (ML) and Deep Learning (DL) projects.
-- 📫 How to reach me.. my LinkedIn id is ritik6633
+💬 You can reach me on LinkedIn.
-- 😄 Pronouns: Ritik
+😄 Pronouns: Ritik
-- ⚡ Fun fact: doing coding in dreams'
+⚡ Fun fact: I sometimes code in my dreams!

 <!---
 ritik6633/ritik6633 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.